jsgarvin/paparazzi/README.md

 directories (see 'How it works' below).
 Older snapshots maintain versions of files as they existed at the time that snapshot was made.

-Paparazzi automatically purges out old snapshots, and allows you to define how many of each snapshot to keep in reserve.
+Paparazzi automatically purges out old snapshots, and allows you to define how many copies at each interval to keep.

 Installation
 ------------